setsojs/setso/docs/api/compile.md

 - title: The title of the compiled html pages
 - css: Checks if css is enabled
 - cssDir: The directory where the css is taken from
+- verbose: If to be verbose or not